 functionality will be implemented by registering handlers to a set of generic

 But let’s not get ahead of ourselves.
 What is the functionality a modeling language implementation can offer?

-A data model (elements)
+A data model (elements) and diagram items

 A toolbox definition